-3 units I AND II CORINTHIANS (S: odd years) An examination of the Corinthian correspondence (1 and 2 Corinthians), including the letters' emphasis on church life, ministry and theological issues, and Paul's relationship with the church.
+I AND II CORINTHIANS (S: odd years) An examination of the Corinthian correspondence (1 and 2 Corinthians), including the letters' emphasis on church life, ministry and theological issues, and Paul's relationship with the church.
 The course integrates the letters with Paul's ministry as presented in Acts as well as the historical and cultural background of the first century.
-(Prerequisites: Contemporary Discipleship, Christian Foundations III)
+(Prerequisites: LDRS152, BIBL103)

-NT423 2 units HEBREWS (F)
+NT423 Hebrews (F)

 A study of the thought and theology of the book Hebrews.
 The course examines authorship, background, use of the Old Testament and the Priesthood and Sacrifice of Christ.
-(Prerequisites: Junior class standing, Biblical Interpretation, Christian Foundations I, II, III)
+(Prerequisites: Junior class standing, BIBL249, BIBL101, 102, 103)